flakeworks/thinkerflake/README.md

 - **Capture Knowledge:** gather system requirements, API specs, and tech constraints.
 - **Model the Problem:** logically connect module dependencies, risk areas, and interface protocols.
-- **Derive a Solution:** auto-generate a development plan and testing milestones derived from your reasoning tree.
+- **Derive a Solution:** auto-generate a development plan and testing milestones derived from the reasoning tree.
 - **Produce Feedback:** record notes on implementation outcomes, challenges faced, and lessons for future builds.

 ### 2. Coordinate a Complex, Multi-Phase Team Project